Partnering with WDF

-The WDF’s funding and technical capacity has to date supported the implementation of more than 500 projects in 115 countries.
+WDF’s funding and technical capacity has to date supported the implementation of projects in 116 countries.
 Dedicated doctors, nurses and other front-line health workers, under the umbrella of WDF-funded projects, have improved the lives of millions of people in the developing world.

 Where we work

 WDF funding supports beneficiaries in countries on the Development Assistance Committee (DAC) list of official development assistance (ODA) recipients.

 Who can Apply